 The tang is the metal part of the blade that extends into the handle.
 Ideally, you want the metal to extend all the way through the handle.
 Having a “full tang” will keep your knife handle from coming loose and falling apart (see picture at right).

 Hold each knife, one at a time, in your hand, and feel it; lift it up, make chopping motions in the air or on the counter (be careful not to scare or cut anyone).
 Make sure your hand easily holds the weight of the knife.

 Find the knife that feels right for you.
 If you are comfortable holding your knife, you will be more proficient in the kitchen and less likely to cut yourself.
-You will also be less likely to cut yourself if you’re using a sharp knife.
 A dull knife leads to accidents because you have to struggle with it.

 Please do not let price dissuade you from making the best choice.
 This is one kitchen tool you will have for numerous years, quite possibly an entire lifetime.

 I’ve had one of my Santoku knives (Henckel from Germany) for over a decade!
 It was a great investment, about $85 at the time and has given me many years of service.